sage-code/maj/README.md

 * Uppercase letters are used in text for names and titles;
 * We have introduced letters: "ğ ĝ ɦ ə" to enhance "g" and "h";
-* Letters "Ә" and "ə" can not be used ad beginning of words;
+* Letters "Ә" and "ə" can not be used at the beginning of words;

 Details: [Maj alphabet](alphabet.md)